Private beta

 benchfit next --dimension RPrioritized fixes for one dimension

-benchfit webOpen this repo's dashboard in a browser
+benchfit webOpen your BenchFit dashboard (all your projects) in a browser

 benchfit -cloud -strictFail on blocking architecture gates